MAGMA: An Optimization Framework for Mapping Multiple DNNs on Multiple Accelerator Cores: Introduction

 \section{Introduction}

-Accelerators for Deep Neural Network (DNN) models are commonplace today in datacenters.
+Accelerators for Deep Neural Network (DNN) models are commonplace today in both the cloud and edge.
 As AI workloads continue to drive up the demand for compute, there is a trend towards building large accelerators housing several sub-accelerator/arrays (summarized in \autoref{table:highlevel_comparison}).
-Key examples include MCM-based SIMBA~\cite{simba}, wafer-scale Cerebras~\cite{cerebras} or scaled-out platforms~\cite{cloud_tpu, aimt}.
-Some recent studies have also explored heterogeneous multi-accelerator designs enabled via reconfiguration~\cite{planaria} or separate sub-accelerators~\cite{herald}.
+Key examples include MCM-based SIMBA~\cite{simba}, wafer-scale Cerebras~\cite{cerebras} or scaled-out platforms~\cite{cloud_tpu, aimt, tpu_spec}.
+Some recent studies have also explored heterogeneous multi-accelerator designs enabled via reconfiguration~\cite{planaria} or separate \textit{heterogeneous} sub-accelerators~\cite{herald}.